-Sanjoy Chakravorty is Professor of Geography and Urban Studies and Global Studies at Temple University and Visiting Fellow at the Center for the Advanced Study of India at the University of Pennsylvania.
-He writes on India, inequality, cities, and theory.
-Some information on his recent books is in the thumbnails below, and here.
-He also writes fiction.
+I am Professor of Geography and Urban Studies and Director of Global Studies at Temple University and Visiting Fellow at the Center for the Advanced Study of India at the University of Pennsylvania.
+I write on India, epistemology, inequality, politics, cities, and social theory.
+Some information on my recent books is in the thumbnails below, and here.
+I also write fiction.

-He chaired his department in 2005-10 and during that time was instrumental in creating its doctoral program and undergraduate major in Environmental Studies.
-A list of his publications is here.
+I chaired my department in 2005-10 and during that time was instrumental in creating its doctoral program and undergraduate major in Environmental Studies.
+A list of my publications is here.

 The Truth About Us: The Politics of Information from Manu to Modi.
 (Hachette, 2019).
 Presents a new argument on how complexity is simplified to create social “truth”.
 It shows how India’s major religious and caste identities–especially Hindu, ‘lower’ caste, and ‘tribal’–were made up during colonization, and the consequences of these categorizations for politics and inequality in the present moment.
 It also offers a new comprehensive approach to analyze the “post-truth” condition–from the age of scrolls, through printing, to smartphones–combining ideas from the social sciences and behavioral psychology with information theory.
 Winner of the Muzaffar Ahmad Memorial Prize.

 Colossus: The Anatomy of Delhi.
 (Cambridge University Press, 2021).
 Co-edited with Neelanjan Sircar.
 A multidisciplinary, analytical, data-driven, theory-rich, up-to-date compilation of fifteen essays that dissect the social, political, and physical structure of India’s National Capital Region.
 The findings raise doubts about the received wisdom on the inevitability of social change with urbanization, suggest new ideas about urban communities and their relationship to the state in its various forms, and point to new ways to examine the multiple manifestations of urban and spatial inequality.